git-annex-remote-rclone/git-annex-remote-rclone/README.md

 At this time, this remote does NOT store your credentials in git-annex.
 Users are responsible for ensuring a ~/.rclone.conf file with valid credentials is available.

+## Troubleshooting

+Setting environment variable `GARR_DEBUG` to non-empty value would make `git-annex-remote-rclone` output results of `grep` operations to stderr which could help in troubleshooting.

 ## Warning

 Not all of the supported cloud storage providers have been tested.
 While in theory any provider that works with rclone